zsoltzombori/lemma/README.md

   - Set the environment variable PIE to the /src/ folder, e.g. `export PIE=${HOME}/tools/pie/src/`
 - [TPTP](https://tptp.org)
   - Set the environment variable TPTPDirectory to the root folder, e.g. `export TPTPDirectory=${HOME}/tools/tptp/TPTP-v8.1.2`

+The script ./prolog_scripts/check_prerequisites.sh prints information about found and missing installation prerequisites.

+It is recommended to add the prolog_scripts/ directory to PATH.

 The learning components are written in Python and require pytorch.
 To create a conda environment with all necessary packages: